 Essential Phone price and release date

-- Available now in the US, coming later this year in UK
+- Available now in the US, missed its 2017 UK launch target

 The Essential Phone originally debuted in the United States starting at $699 unlocked.
 If you’re a Sprint customer (or a prospective one) and qualify, you can get an extra $260 off the phone, which puts the price within reach of those who usually can’t afford a high-end unlocked device.